Want More Sales? Be Consistent.

 Pricing.
 Again, you have options.
 Do your market and competitor research, conduct pricing surveys, and choose your price.
 You may be uncertain because this is a pilot offering.
 Do not hyperventilate, as this is not in cement.
 You can change it later.
 This is for 60 days and you are gathering information every step of the way to refine your future offerings.

-Marketing: You have identified your target market, your buyer persona(s), your website is up, your social media platforms are populated, you’re blogging, and you have a solid digital footprint established.
+Marketing: You have identified your target market, your buyer persona(s), your website is up, your social media platforms are populated, you’re blogging, your media materials from a Media Material Wholesale service are now ready, and you have a solid digital footprint established.

 Sales: You have your sales and activities goals in place so you know what success looks like and you will know when you reach it.
 You know how to find your prospects, where your target personas hang out.
 You have a process in place to not only find them, but to also have a conversation and begin to establish a relationship with then.
 You have your sales script created, your questions and inquiries.
 You have a system in place for keeping track of your progress and results, and for following up.
 And you have done some role-playing and are comfortable with all of this.